-All of the Corporation's producing properties are geographically concentrated on the Montney/Doig Resource Play in Alberta.
-As a result of this concentration, the Corporation may be disproportionately exposed to the impact of delays or interruptions of production from that area caused by transportation capacity constraints, curtailment of production, natural disasters, availability of equipment, facilities or services, adverse weather conditions or other events which impact that area.
+All of the Corporation's producing and undeveloped properties are geographically concentrated on the Montney/Doig Resource Play in Alberta.
+As a result of this concentration, the Corporation may be disproportionately exposed to the impact of delays or interruptions of production or operations from that area caused by transportation capacity constraints, curtailment of production, government regulation, natural disasters, availability of equipment, facilities or services, adverse weather conditions or other events which impact that area.
 Due to the concentrated nature of the Corporation's portfolio of properties, a number of the Corporation's properties could experience any of the same conditions at the same time, resulting in a relatively greater impact on the Corporation's results of operations than they might have on other companies that have a more diversified portfolio of properties.
 Such delays or interruptions could have a material adverse effect on the Corporation's financial condition and results of operations.

 In addition, industry activity is high in the Corporation's areas of operations, as are the demand for and costs of personnel, equipment, power, services and resources.
-Any delay or inability to secure the necessary personnel, equipment, power, services and resources could result in the Corporation's actual production volumes being below its forecasted production volumes, which could have a material adverse effect on the Corporation's financial condition, results of operations, cash flow and profitability.
+Any delay or inability to secure the necessary personnel, equipment, power, services or resources could result in the Corporation's actual production volumes being below its forecasts.
+Any such decrease in production volumes, or any significant increases in costs, could have a material adverse effect on the Corporation's financial condition, results of operations, cash flow and profitability.